mantidproject/mantid/dev-docs/source/Testing/MuonAnalysis_test_guides/Muon_Analysis_PSI.rst

 - Untick ``Time Zero``
 - Switch the plot from ``Asymmetry`` to ``Counts``
 - Set the ``Time Zero`` to be ``0``
-- The plots will now show a large peak
+- The plots will now show a large peak, prior to this is only background
 - Using the options at the bottom of the plot, set the x range from ``0.0`` to ``1.0``
 - Go to the **Corrections** tab
 - Change the ``Start X`` to ``0.0``, it will automatically change to ``0.007``